The Ghostley Witch

 "Ja?"

-Polizei.
-And you are Frau Gertrude Linkmeyer, the owner of this house?"
+Household Polizei.
+And you are Frau Gertrude Linkmeyer, the owner of this

+suspiciously.
 "The Geheime Household Polizei?
-I have never heard of it."
+I have never heard of

 superiority of the Aryan race.
 Which means that a German home must be far